George Neville, 10th Lord Abergavenny1

 Last Edited=22 May 2004

-Katharine Tatton was the daughter of Lt.-Gen. William Tatton.1 She married, firstly, Edward Neville, 13th Lord Abergavenny, son of George Neville, 11th Lord Abergavenny and Anne Walker, on 6 May 1724 at Fleet Chapel, London, England.2 She married, secondly, William Neville, 14th Lord Abergavenny, son of Captain Edward Neville and Hannah Thorp, on 20 May 1725.1 She died on 4 December 1729.1 She was buried on 12 December 1729 at Kensington, London, England.1
+Katharine Tatton was the daughter of Lt.-Gen. William Tatton.1 She married, firstly, Edward Neville, 13th Lord Abergavenny, son of George Neville, 11th Lord Abergavenny and Anne Walker, on 6 May 1724 at Fleet Chapel, London, EnglandG.2 She married, secondly, William Neville, 14th Lord Abergavenny, son of Captain Edward Neville and Hannah Thorp, on 20 May 1725.1 She died on 4 December 1729.1 She was buried on 12 December 1729 at Kensington, London, EnglandG.1

 Children of Katharine Tatton and William Neville, 14th Lord Abergavenny